joedolson/my-tickets/src/readme.txt

    My Tickets -> Reports
    My Tickets -> Ticketing Help

-4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
-Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!
+4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticketing to an event.
+Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticketing to any post or Page!

 == Changelog ==